 There has never been a better time to write about film.
-In the ten years since the coming of the DVD, there have been some truly marvellous opportunities for the critic, largely caused by the presence of all that memory space on the disc, and the search for added value.
+In the twenty years since the coming of the DVD, there have been some truly marvellous opportunities for the critic, largely caused by the presence of all that memory space on the disc, and the search for added value.
 The commentary track is not a recent invention.
 They were available on laser discs beforehand, and sometimes transferred to VHS.
 Somewhere in my office I still have a “collector’s” VHS of The Usual Suspects that dials down the audio and replaces it with the director and writer talking about their film.

 There have been occasions, hand on heart, when I have bought a film on DVD and simply watched it for the commentary.
 If I have already seen it at the cinema, maybe I don’t actually want to see it again.
 But I’ll pay £20 to hear a two-hour lecture from its writer or director.
 Probably not from the voice actors, though.